MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 You need an IDE to run the sample code in this article, and the IDE must be linked to the Python executable.

-To practice a compute context shift, you need a [local workstation](../r/set-up-a-data-science-client.md) and a SQL Server database engine instance with [Machine Learning Services](../install/sql-machine-learning-services-windows-install.md)) and Python enabled.
+To practice a compute context shift, you need a [local workstation](../python/set-up-python-client-tools-sql.md) and a SQL Server database engine instance with [Machine Learning Services](../install/sql-machine-learning-services-windows-install.md) and Python enabled.

 > [!Tip]
 > If you don't have two computers, you can simulate a remote compute context on one physical computer by installing relevant applications.
-First, an installation of SQL Server Machine Learning Services operates as the "remote" instance.
-Second, an installation of the Python client libraries operates as the client.
+First, an installation of [SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md) operates as the "remote" instance.
+Second, an installation of the [Python client libraries operates](../python/set-up-python-client-tools-sql.md) as the client.
 You will have two copies of the same Python distribution and Microsoft Python libraries on the same machine.
-You will have to keep track of file paths and which copy of the exe you are using to complete the exercise successfully.
+You will have to keep track of file paths and which copy of the Python.exe you are using to complete the exercise successfully.

 ## Remote compute contexts and revoscalepy